Jailed German banker tells of conflict with Ecclestone

+UPDATE 3-German soccer bomb suspect wanted to profit on stocks - prosecutor

+* Notes at scene had tried to implicate Islamists (Adds CEO comments on security, share trading)

-MUNICH Germany Formula One boss Bernie Ecclestone came face to face in court on Friday with a jailed German banker who is the key prosecution witness in a bribery case where the Briton faces up to 10 years in prison if convicted.
+MUNICH, Germany May 9 Formula One boss Bernie Ecclestone came face to face in court on Friday with a jailed German banker who is the key prosecution witness in a bribery case where the Briton faces up to 10 years in prison if convicted.

 Ecclestone, 83, is accused of bribing banker Gerhard Gribkowsky by channelling $44 million to him in return for smoothing the sale of a stake in Formula One held by bank BayernLB to the private equity firm CVC eight years ago.